John Stockton: Utah Jazz (1984–2003)

-During the 1994-95 season, Stockton achieved many milestones.
-On February 1, 1995, he passed Magic Johnson (who had 9,921 assists) as the NBA's all-time leader in assists as he dished out 16 assists in a 129-98 victory over the visiting Denver Nuggets.
+During the 1994–95 season, Stockton achieved many milestones.
+On February 1, 1995, he passed Magic Johnson (who had 9,921 assists) as the NBA's all-time leader in assists as he dished out 16 assists in a 129–98 victory over the visiting Denver Nuggets.
 His 16 assists gave him 9,937 assists for his career at that time.
 Magic Johnson, in an interview, said to Stockton, "John, from one assist man to another, you are the greatest team leader I have ever played against."
-Seventeen days later, Stockton dished out 15 assists in a 108-98 victory over the Boston Celtics.
-His 15 assists gave him a career total of 10,008 assists, the first ever player to have dished out 10,000 assists in his career.
-On March 25, Stockton just became the second player in NBA history to have recorded 2,000 steals after recording 6 steals in a 117-110 loss to the Dallas Mavericks.
+Seventeen days later, Stockton dished out 15 assists in a 108–98 victory over the Boston Celtics.
+His 15 assists gave him a career total of 10,008 assists, the first-ever player to have dished out 10,000 assists in his career.
+On March 25, Stockton became just the second player in NBA history to have recorded 2,000 steals after recording 6 steals in a 117–110 loss to the Dallas Mavericks.

 Stockton and the Jazz reached the Conference Finals again in 1994 and 1996, but lost to the Houston Rockets and the Seattle SuperSonics, respectively.

 Utah set a franchise record and led the Western Conference with 64 wins in the 1996–97 season.
 The team again reached the Western Conference Finals.
 In Game Six of the Conference Finals, Stockton scored 25 points, dished out 13 assists, and made a buzzer-beating, game-winning three-point shot over the Rockets' Charles Barkley to send the Jazz to the first of two consecutive NBA Finals appearances.
 Stockton's game-winner became known as "The Shot".
-In Game 3 of the 1997 NBA Finals, Stockton recorded 17 points, 7 rebounds and 12 assists in their first Finals' win in franchise history.
+In Game 3 of the 1997 NBA Finals, Stockton recorded 17 points, 7 rebounds, and 12 assists in their first Finals' win in franchise history.
 The Jazz were defeated by the Michael Jordan-led Chicago Bulls in six games in the Finals.

 Stockton missed the first 18 games of the 1997–98 season with a knee injury, but the Jazz returned to the NBA Finals and again faced the Bulls.
 In Game 6 of the 1998 NBA Finals, Stockton made a three-pointer with 41.9 seconds left to give the Jazz a lead, but Bulls guard Michael Jordan made two field goals to put his team ahead 87–86.
 Stockton missed a three-point attempt with 5.2 seconds left and said in a post-game interview that he felt confident the shot would go in.
 The Bulls again defeated the Jazz in six games.